oreiche/gpgl/README.md

 Arguments
 ---------

+The two primitive types that are supported as kernel arguments are:
  * `Arg.INT`
  * `Arg.FLOAT`

+Kernel arguments can be set by using the following methods:
  * `setArgScalar(name, type, value)`
  * `setArgVector(name, type, dim, data)`
  * `setArgArray(name, type, ref)`
  * `setArgImage(name, img)`

+Depending on whether the data type is scalar, vector, array or image type a different method with different parameters needs to be used.
+However, all have the first parameter in common, which is the name of the variable to map the kernel argument to.
+To set the input image for the example kernel source (see above) use the following method call:
     kernel.setArgImage("in", img);

 Execution